SLEEP REGRESSIONS

 Gradual Extinction

-Description: Let your baby cry for a short period of time before checking in on them.
+Baby cry for a while before checking in on them.

 Faded Extinction